UMAprotocol/UMIPs/UMIPs/umip-71.md

 1. Query XIO/ETH Price from Uniswap using 1 hour TWAP and round to 6 decimals.
 2. (for ETH/XIO) Take the Inverse of the result of step 1 (1/ XIO/ETH)
 ```

+It should be noted that this identifier is potentially prone to attempted manipulation because of its reliance on one pricing source.
+As always, voters should ensure that their results do not differ from broad market consensus.
+This is meant to be vague as the
+tokenholders are responsible for defining broad market consensus.

+1. **What prices should be queried for and from which markets?**

+    - Prices are queried from Uniswap and listed in the `Technical Specifications` section.

+2. **Pricing interval**

+    - Every block

+3. **Input processing**

+    - None.

+4. **Result processing**

+    - See rounding rules in *Technical Specification*.

 # Security Considerations